mimblewimble/grin/doc/dandelion/dandelion.md

 In the Dandelion++ paper[1], the authors build on the original concept further, by defending against stronger adversaries that are allowed to disobey protocol.

 The original paper makes three idealistic assumptions:
-1. All nodes obey the protocol;
+1. All nodes obey protocol;
 2. Each node generates exactly one transaction; and
-3. All Bitcoin nodes run Dandelion.
+3. All nodes on the network run Dandelion.

 An adversary can violate these rules, and by doing so break some of the anonymity properties.

 The modified Dandelion++ protocol makes small changes to most of the Dandelion choices, resulting in an exponentially more complex information space.
 This in turn makes it harder for an adversary to deanonymize the network.

 The paper describes five types of attacks, and proposes specific updates to the original Dandelion protocol to mitigate against these, presented in Table A (here in summarized form).